galenhuntington/hmp3-ng/README.md

 *  I have added support for building with Stack.

+*  All C code is removed.
+There is still some use of the FFI.

 *  Work on other features and changes, and documentation, is ongoing.

 I have also made a few changes and additions to the key bindings per